Financial market 'pause party' makes Fed rate cut less likely

 Investors at least have gotten the message, and shifted from projecting a rate cut later this year to now putting the odds at only 50-50 that the Fed will move lower by early 2020.

-Wall Street celebrates the Fed's 'pause here.jpg
+Wall Street celebrates the Fed's 'pause tmsnrt.rs/2VRQYqp

 The state of financial markets, say some analysts, is evidence the Fed’s rate increases last year were on point, allowing the economy to continue growing while keeping risks in check.
 A rate cut at this stage would only be courting problems.